Aba250-1004/messaging-app-backend/readme.md

 * Brainstormed user stories, wireframes, and routes to have an idea of how the app will be built.
 * Created RESTful routes in the backend.
 * Created components and connected them to the database models.
-* Displayed user and product data from backend onto frontend.
+* Displayed user and message data from backend onto frontend.
 * Styled using Materialize.

 ---